Effective as of March 2022

 Social Media and Other Areas Beyond Our Control

-You may find additional information on our products and services through our social media websites, such as Facebook, LinkedIn and Twitter.
-These websites have their own privacy policies and data handling practices, which are different from ours.
+You may find additional information on our products and services through our social media Websites, such as Facebook, LinkedIn and Twitter.
+These Websites have their own privacy policies and data handling practices, which are different from ours.

-Please take the time to review these policies before disclosing or posting information on or through these websites or any button that links to these websites.
+Please take the time to review these policies before disclosing or posting information on or through these Websites or any button that links to these Websites.

-Please keep in mind that any information you share on social media websites, interactive forums, message boards or chat rooms may become public information.
+Please keep in mind that any information you share on social media Websites, interactive forums, message boards or chat rooms may become public information.
 You should exercise caution when deciding to disclose or share your personal information.

 Choice Regarding Marketing

-Each user has the right to review, change or suppress personal information that can reasonably be linked to, and that we have collected from that user.
+Each user has the right to review, change, suppress or erase personal information that can reasonably be linked to, and that we have collected from that user.
 You may exercise this right by contacting us as indicated in the “How to Contact Us” section.
 For your protection, we may need to verify your identity before implementing your request.
 We will try to implement your request as soon as reasonably practicable, but in any event we will carry out this request within 30 days.
 If we cannot fully comply with your request within 30 days, we will notify you to inform you of this, provide our reasons and inform you of what other rights you have available to you.

 However, please note that we reserve the right to refuse to act on a request that is manifestly unfounded or excessive (e.g., because it is repetitive) and/or to charge a fee that takes into account the administrative costs for providing the information or the communication or taking the action requested.
 If you have a question, comment or request, please contact us as explained in the “How to Contact Us” section below.